-Allow API Specifies if the routine can be executed via the Routines API.
-The
+Allow Multiple Specifies if multiple instances of the routine can run at the same time.

-Routines API is an application programming interface that allows a third-party application, such as a fire alarm system, to start a time.
 This field is enabled by default.
 If disabled, the system allows only one instance of the routine to execute regardless of how many times the routine might be triggered while already executing.